discoveryjs/discovery-cli/README.md

-        --cachedir [dir]          Enable data caching and specify path to store cache files (using .discoveryjs-cache by default when [dir] is not set) --cleanup                 Delete all files of output path before saving a result to it -c, --config <filename>       Path to config (JavaScript or JSON file), if not specified then looking for .discoveryrc.js, .discoveryrc.json, .discoveryrc or "discovery"
+        --cachedir [dir]          Enable data caching and specify path to store cache files (using .discoveryjs-cache by default when [dir] is not set) --check-cache-ttl         Check data cache TTL before using it, option enforces to used actual (according to TTL) data only
+        --clean                   Clean the output directory before emit a build files -c, --config <filename>       Path to config (JavaScript or JSON file), if not specified then looking for .discoveryrc.js, .discoveryrc.json, .discoveryrc or "discovery"
                                   section in package.json in the listed order -h, --help                    Output usage information
-    -m, --model <name>            Specify a model (multi-model mode only) --model-download          Enable model download feature
+    -m, --model <name>            Specify a model (multi-model mode only) --model-data-upload       Accept model data upload feature setup in config --model-download          Enable model download feature
         --model-reset-cache       Enable model cache reset feature
         --no-cache                Disable data caching
-        --no-data                 Exclude data in build
-    -o, --output <path>           Path for a build result (`build` by default) --pretty-data [indent]    Pretty print of data.json
+        --no-data                 Don't include data into a model build -o, --output <path>           Path for a build result (`build` by default) --pretty-data [indent]    Pretty print of model data if any -s, --single-file             Output a model build as a single file --tmpdir [dir]            Temporary directory for caches
-    -s, --single-file             Output a model build as a single file -v, --version                 Output version
+    -v, --version                 Output version
 ```